 Listmethods to reduce and merge tiles, but in

-UpMovecase, the tiles are in multi columns, which means different lists.
-Elementary Mathematics comes to our rescue.
+UpMovecase, the tiles are in multi columns, meaning items are in different lists.
+Here, elementary Mathematics comes to our rescue.
 We can transpose the matrix and then call the function

 Since Elm is a functional programming language there are no looping (for/while) constructs, and this makes transpose little challenging.